 Home abs workout

 There are some other lifestyle factors to take into account as well such as getting enough sleep and avoiding stress as much as you can.
-So if you really want to obtain those tight abs then you need to be prepared to make a few important lifestyle changes and stick to them.
+So if you really want to obtain those tight abdominal muscles then you need to be prepared to make a few important lifestyle changes and stick to them.

 Did you know that your abs are made up of different muscles?
 Well they are and the three groups are the obliques, the upper abs and the lower abs.
-It is important that you target each one of these muscle groups for the best results.
+It is important that you target each one of these upper body muscle groups for the best results.

 - The Plank Tap